 My favorite thing was trying to catch on my camera the bubble before it exploded.
 You really need to be ready and have good reflexes.
 I was successful a few times:

-More geothermal features at the Haukadalur Geothermal park
+More features at the Haukadalur geothermal field & Valley

 There are other attractions at Haukadalur:

 - the Blesi a turquoise color hot spring,